AirGrid/docs/docs/advertisers/sandbox.md

 ```

 The `attributionsrc` HTML attribute is vital for the pixel to register source
-events.
-This means that the pixel cannot be added as an image URL, where there
+events (impressions).
+This means that the pixel cannot be added as an image URL,
-is no option to set custom attributes and should be added as a HTML tag (above)
+where there is no option to set custom attributes and should be added as a HTML
-or a raw JS snippet:
+tag (above) or a raw JS snippet:

 ```js
 // NOTE: Replace the src here with the unique creative pixel from the platform.